What Does A Concluding Sentence Mean

 To illustrate the principles discussed above, let's examine some examples of effective concluding sentences in various contexts:

-• Example 1 (Argumentative Essay): "Therefore, while technology offers undeniable benefits, its pervasive influence on modern society necessitates a careful examination of its potential drawbacks, especially regarding mental health and social interaction."
+• Example 1 (Argumentative Essay): "That's why, while technology offers undeniable benefits, its pervasive influence on modern society necessitates a careful examination of its potential drawbacks, especially regarding mental health and social interaction."
 (This sentence summarizes the argument, provides context by mentioning societal impact, and emphasizes the need for careful examination.)

 • Example 3 (Narrative Essay): "Looking back on that summer, I realize that the unexpected challenges and triumphs I experienced shaped me into the person I am today, forever altering my perspective on life and resilience."
 (This sentence provides closure to the narrative, reflects on the significance of the experience, and hints at lasting personal growth.)